brianwade1/MATLAB_Regression_Results_Statistics_Plots/README.md

 # MATLAB Regression Results Statistics and Plots

-The function [Make_Plots](Make_Plots.m) will calculate summary fit statistics and make charts to understand how a supervised learning regression model was able to predict target data.
+The function [Make_Plots](Make_Plots.m) calculates summary fit statistics and creates charts to understand how well a supervised learning regression model was able to predict target data.
 It takes in the predicted and actual outputs from a training and test set and returns a figure with the fit statistics and fit plots.
 An example is below

 ![Sample_Results](/Images/Regression_Fit_Charts.png)